Schedule An Appointment With Chappaqua Dentistry Today To Improve Your Smile!

 Osseointegration takes place over the new few weeks to months, which sees the jaw and implant grow and fuse together.
 Following this, a second appointment is scheduled.
 Individual teeth can be replaced with a crown for every post, but multiple teeth can also be replaced using a limited number of posts in the form of permanent dentures and bridges.
 Each of the treatments has its own advantages, which we can explain further to you during the process.

 If your situation is not suitable for dental implants, we can also help with treatments to fix that.
-Bone reconstruction and gum disease treatments can help us create a suitable foundation to ensure your implants function as well as anticipated.
+Bone reconstruction and gum disease treatment can help us create a suitable foundation to ensure your implants function as well as anticipated.

 Full mouth reconstructions are most often treatments that are medically necessary due to serious dental injury, badly crowded teeth, or misaligned teeth.
 It is also considered necessary, as opposed to an elective procedure, if the majority of a patient’s teeth are missing or damaged due to tooth decay.